LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: LongEmotion: Construction and Task

-\paragraph{Task Design.} This task requires the model to identify the emotional category of a target entity within long-context texts that contain lengthy spans of context-independent noise~\citep{NIAH}.
-Model performance is evaluated based on the consistency between the predicted label and the ground truth.
+\paragraph{Emotion Classification.} This task requires the model to identify the emotional category of a target entity within long-context texts that contain lengthy spans of context-independent noise~\citep{NIAH}.
+Model performance is evaluated by its accuracy against the ground truth.

-\paragraph{Data Construction.} We embed short emotional excerpts from Emobench into passages drawn from BookCorpus~\citep{Zhu_2015_ICCV}.
-The construction involves: i) random insertion of emotional snippets, and ii) manual adjustments to ensure syntactic and contextual coherence.
-Proper nouns are modified to avoid identity overlap, while preserving the intended emotional tone.